 photo courtesy of pixabay Gaimard

-These plants thrive in moist, well-drained soil and are generally happier in partial shade.
+These plants thrive in moist, well-drained sandy soil, slightly acidic and are generally happier in partial shade.
 When you plant caladiums, you should plant them about 4 to 6 inches deep and 4 to 6 inches apart.

 Caladiums can be purchased as potted plants or dormant tubers.
 Their size depends on the variety.
 They are normally in active growth during the onset of the rainy season in the western part of the country and goes dormant during the dry season.